Creating and supporting Primary Care to develop integrated care models across a geography.

-SCW were asked to support the practices to develop a process for how they best work with community teams, and how they engage and educate patients, to enable them to realise that they don’t always have to see a GP.
+SCW was asked to support the practices to develop a process for how they best to work with community teams, and how they engage and educate patients, to enable them to realize that they don’t always have to see a GP.

 We facilitated how the development of a PCN is based upon local circumstances and the way the practices want to work together and that this was unique to the individual PCN.

-•A model for practice engagement that avoids top down ‘command and control’ and instead builds a community for change was introduced.
+- A model for practice engagement that avoids top-down ‘command and control’ and instead build a community for change was introduced.

-•The session finished with the PCN agreeing the implementation of their local projects, with timescales and leads in place to lead the development of how they best work with community teams, and how they engage patients so they don’t think they always have to see a GP.
+- The session finished with the PCN agreeing with the implementation of their local projects, with timescales and leads in place to lead the development of how they best to work with community teams, and how they engage patients so they don’t think they always have to see a GP.